EnterpriseDB/barman/new_docs/user_guide/commands/barman_cloud/backup.inc.rst

 **Description**

-The ``barman-cloud-backup`` script is used to create a local backup of a PostgreSQL server and transfer it to a supported cloud provider, bypassing the Barman server.
+The ``barman-cloud-backup`` script is used to create a local backup of a Postgres server and transfer it to a supported cloud provider, bypassing the Barman server.
 It can also be utilized as a hook script for copying Barman backups from the Barman server to one of the supported clouds (post_backup_retry_script).